stereobooster/react-snap/Readme.md

 Pre-renders web app into static HTML.
 Uses headless chrome to pre-render.
 Crawls all available links starting from the root.
 Heavily inspired by [prep](https://github.com/graphcool/prep) and [react-snapshot](https://github.com/geelen/react-snapshot), but written from scratch.
 Uses best practices to get best loading performance.

 **Does not depend on React**.
 The name is inspired by `react-snapshot` and because the initial goal was to enable seamless integration with `create-react-app`.
 Actually, it works with any technology.
-Thinking about changing the name.
+Considering to change the name.

 ## Features